phantasma-io/ExplorerBackend/README.md

-explorer-backend-config.json | Default backend configuration file, should be placed on same level as backend's bin folder README.md | This readme file start-api-service.sh | Starts API service (can be replaced with the service files) start-data-fetcher.sh | Starts Data Fetcher service (can be replaced with the service files) api-service.service | systemd service file for the API service data-fetcher.service | systemd service file for the Data Fetcher service publish.sh | script to setup the folder sturcture we later deploy with install_files.sh | stops the services, copies current version, copies publish and overwrite folder to /opt/explorer-backend, starts and enable services
+explorer-backend-config.json | Default backend configuration file, should be placed on same level as backend's bin folder README.md | This readme file start-api-service.sh | Starts API service (can be replaced with the service files) start-worker.sh | Starts Worker service (can be replaced with the service files) api-service.service | systemd service file for the API service data-fetcher.service | systemd service file for the Worker service publish.sh | script to setup the folder sturcture we later deploy with install_files.sh | stops the services, copies current version, copies publish and overwrite folder to /opt/explorer-backend, starts and enable services